thruthesky/fireflutter/docs/push_notification.md

 - All user setting's documents including push notification setting document is saved under `/user/<uid>/user_settings` collection.
 We call it `user_settings` collection.
   - See the settings for more information.

-Each of push notification option is saved as a single document under `user_settings` collection with fields consist of `action`, `category`, `uid`.
+Each of push notification option is saved as a single document under `user_settings` collection with fields consist of `action`, `categoryId`, `uid`.
 For instance, `{action: comment-create, category: qna, uid: userUid}`.

 - Security rules,
   - Login user can only update their own `user_settings`